sturzl/mvav/README.md

 # MVAV
 ## Bringing autonomous vehicles to students!

 **The Minimum Viable Autonomous Vehicle** project is just starting!
-Please reach out to me at averysturzl@case.edu if you are interested or have suggestions!
+Please reach out to me at averysturzl@gmail.com if you are interested or have suggestions!

 This repository has code and instructions for building a $50 autonomous vehicle.
 This car can be used for courses and hobbyists focusing on control systems, mobile robotics, machine vision, autonomous robotics and other concepts.